rplab/Bacterial-Identification/README.md

 - https://www.dropbox.com/s/feupox8m29gkodr/readme_example_scan.txt?dl=0 - readme for the example scan.

 ### Notes on the images and the npz file
-Each extracted image is 28x28x8 px (4.5 x 4.5 x 8 um), normalized such that it has a standard deviation of 1 and zero mean.
+Each extracted image is 10x30x30 px (4.5 x 4.5 x 8 um), normalized such that it has a standard deviation of 1 and zero mean.
+The convnet code reshapes the image to be 8x28x28 which is then fed into the neural network.

 ## Code